EURBASE (EBASE) Price Reaches $1.13 on Major Exchanges

-EURBASE (CURRENCY:EBASE) traded up 4.1% against the dollar during the 1-day period ending at 22:00 PM E.T. on March 6th.
-One EURBASE token can currently be purchased for approximately $1.13 or 0.00012416 BTC on major exchanges.
-EURBASE has a market capitalization of $3.26 million and approximately $2,020.00 worth of EURBASE was traded on exchanges in the last 24 hours.
-Over the last seven days, EURBASE has traded up 2.4% against the dollar.
+EURBASE (CURRENCY:EBASE) traded up 4.1% against the dollar during the 1 day period ending at 18:00 PM E.T. on March 9th.
+EURBASE has a total market capitalization of $3.26 million and $2,020.00 worth of EURBASE was traded on exchanges in the last 24 hours.
+During the last seven days, EURBASE has traded up 2.4% against the dollar.
+One EURBASE token can currently be purchased for $1.13 or 0.00012416 BTC on major cryptocurrency exchanges.

 - Insight Chain (INB) traded up 4.5% against the dollar and now trades at $0.61 or 0.00006693 BTC.